Guadalajara-Mexican City of the future!

 Hanging on to the Roots

 Though it is moving forward and with much gusto yet it works hard to preserve its history and pay reveres its struggles.
 The residential areas in downtown are asked to keep their old architecture and colours intact and the city juggles the new and the old with equal aplomb.
-I could just go on and on about the city which is so very progressive, liberal and gives out passionate vibes.
+Its easy to go on and on about the city which is so very progressive, liberal and gives out passionate vibes.

 I Love Guadalajara